simsmile123/personal-site-main/src/data/about.md

 # I dream of

 - Inspiring and feeling inspired.
+- Being a female tech founder with my high social impact solution
 - Enabling a brighter future for everyone, regardless of political or socioeconomic status.
 - Treating every individual with genuine kindness and respect.
 - Staying curious.
 - Continually improving.

 # Resources (for tech)

+(still working on this feature)

 <!-- # Websites from people I admire